-If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s acting sluggish, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 ATTENTION: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DON’T.)
+(They didn’t explain why, but if they say don’t do it, DON’T.)

-After about 10 minutes of charging, unhook the Nest Thermostat from the USB cable.
-If the component has turned on while charging, power it off and then turn it back on again, manually restarting the thermostat.
+After roughly 10 minutes of charging, unhook the Nest Thermostat from the USB cable.
+If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the thermostat.
 Once it has completed the restart, plug it back in to finish charging.
 After an hour of charging, disconnect the Nest Thermostat and restore it to its base.

-Finally, do not let this experience concern you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is actually saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+Additionally, do not let this experience concern you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is actually saving money for you daily.
+When set it up correctly, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.